 You need time to drive to the Monument.
 The 44-mile trip from Silver City will take at least 1-1/4 hours and up to 2 hours due to the mountainous and winding nature of the road.

 You need time to walk the trail to the dwellings.
 The park opens to the public at 9 am and access ends at 4 pm.
 Visitors already in the park before 4 pm have until 5 pm to exit the Monument.
-Do not forget that Arizona is one hour different in time from New Mexico during the summer.
-Plan accordingly.
+Please plan accordingly.

 You need time to explore and discover the dwellings.
 Gila Cliff Dwellings is one of the few remaining parks that allows visitors to enter caves and dwelling rooms.
 Take advantage of this opportunity and give yourself time so you don't feel rushed or miss something.